clarkedavida/Computational-Methods-for-Hot-Nuclear-Matter/README.md

 I went into the course assuming the students had already taken calculus and enough physics to know about kinetic and potential energy, forces, and vectors.
 Lattice QCD requires a lot of technial knowledge that a first-year undergrad won't typically be exposed to.
 These notes are my first attempt to fill that gap.
+I draw a lot from my [research notes](https://github.com/clarkedavida/researchNotes), but I tried to simplify the discussion, and supplement it with some background information that I think some of the students will be missing.

 You can find them in the `simulatingReality` folder.
 These notes were written in LaTeX.
 You can look into the `0_simulat.tex` files to see what packages this uses, but I think if you install `texlive-full`, you should have all the packages you need.